 Sink

-The sink : The final basic structure of logistics
+The sink: the final elemental structure of logistics

-The sink is the final point of the basic structure in the logistic system.
-It is the reception point of goods and commodities to be transported.
+The sink forms the final point of the basic structure in the logistics system.
+It is the receiving point for transported goods and merchandise.

-Goods start their change in the logistic system at the source, the delivery point.
-This can be, for example, a raw material producer or a small parts manufacturer.
-Through different connection structures, the goods or raw materials then finally reach a sink such as production.
-But it can also be, for example:
+Goods start their journey in the logistics system at the source, the delivery point, e.g. at a raw material producer or a small parts manufacturer.
+The goods or raw materials then finally reach a sink such as production through different connection structures.
+This could also be, among others:

 The sink in single-stage and multi-stage logistics systems